awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 Performing the same task with the low\-level commands \(available under `aws s3api`\) would take a lot more effort\.

-Depending on your use case, you might want to use one of the AWS SDKs, or the AWS Tools for PowerShell:
+Depending on your use case, you might want to choose one of the AWS SDKs or the AWS Tools for PowerShell:
 + [AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)
 + [AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/)
 + [AWS SDK for \.NET](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/)